Dutch Oven Daddy

 Notes

-Toppings — sour cream, shredded cheddar cheese, diced cilantro, diced green onions, fresh salsa, avocado, tortilla chips and lime wedges are all delicious toppings.
+Toppings: shredded cheddar cheese, sour cream, diced cilantro, green onions, fresh salsa, avocado, tortilla chips, lime wedges.

 Nutrition